joekreu/basic_pcp/PARSING.md

 > invocations and _mixfix_ operators, such as `if ... then ... else ...`, can
 > be parsed.
 Instead of simply fetching the next atomic operand from the token
 > sequence, a whole _primary expression_ can be parsed recursively.
 >
 > _Fake operators_ can be inserted to support parsing, in addition to fake
 > operands.
 >
 > On the other hand, restrictions for valid expressions could be implemented,
-> for example, by disallowing some combinations of operators.
+> for example, by disallowing some combinations of adjacent operators.
 >
 > This should be investigated separately.
+>
 > _Note:_ _Token insertion_ is also used in another sense in connection with
 > parsing, namely for _error recovery_.
 This is not considered here.

 Generally, precedence climbing parsing of expressions can be controlled in one of the following two ways (other ways might exist):